-I say this a lot and I will say it again.
 My kids have completely overhauled my life.
-It seems that they took one long look at my life’s priority list and chuckled.
-Then made it their mission to sift through the list, weeding out the baggage and leaving only the things that really matter.
+It looks like they took an eyeful of my life’s priorities and had a long belly laugh.
+They then made it their mission to sift through the list, weeding out the baggage and all vanity, leaving only the things that really matter.

 Thank you, babies.